pankleks/EventLoop/README.md

 # Loop event handler

-Exchange your `void loop()` with event loop and swith to event driven programming style.
+Exchange your `void loop()` with event loop and switch to non-blocking event driven programming style.

 See examples for more.